 Left ventricular outflow obstruction most commonly occurs at the aortic valve itself; however, it can occur above the aortic valve (supravalvular) as in William’s syndrome, or below the aortic valve as in hypertrophic obstructive cardiomyopathy (HOCM) or subvalvular aortic stenosis (SAS; often caused by a thin, crescent-shaped subvalvular membrane).
 (Devabhaktuni SR, et al. Clin Cardiol.
 2018; 1a-1b.)

 Symptoms – Aortic Stenosis

-The clinical significance of a patient with aortic stenosis who exhibits symptoms must not be underemphasized, as the onset of symptoms is accompanied by a dramatic increase in mortality.
-According to one large series, if aortic valve replacement is not performed, patients presenting with dyspnea have a mean life expectancy of 2 years, those with syncope about 3 years and those with angina an average of 5 years.
+The clinical significance of symptoms with aortic stenosis must not be underemphasized; a dramatic increase in mortality accompanies the onset of symptoms.
+In one large series, in the absence of aortic valve replacement, patients who presented with dyspnea had a mean life expectancy of 2 years, those with syncope about 3 years and those with angina lived an average of 5 years.

-MAP = CO X TPR
+MAP = CO x TPR